 I have an earlier version of this down jacket, and it’s the one I travel with during cooler months.
 It’s quite warm, and the shape is flattering.
 The down is responsibly-sourced (NOT live-plucked).
 It’s currently on sale, and offered in Regular, Petite, Tall, and Plus sizes, in five colors.

-This packable 3/4 puffer coat is offered in four colors, including this Seafoam, which I’m a bit smitten with.
+This packable puffer coat is offered in five colors, including this Meltwater, which I’m a bit smitten with.
 A nice mood-lifter for dreary days.
-Description says it’s water-resistant; I have on order to try and will report back.
-Filling is man-made, not down.

 Another travel outerwear strategy is to layer up for warmth underneath a waterproof shell.
 If you’ll be traveling between cool and warmer destinations, this may give you more options.
 (Just skip some layers when the weather warms up.)

-While not specifically advertised as “packable,” these Blocktech raincoats (and jackets) are lightweight, moisture-wicking, windproof and extremely water-resistant.
+While not specifically advertised as “packable,” these Blocktech raincoats are lightweight, moisture-wicking, windproof and extremely water-resistant.
 Several colors offered in sizes XXS-XXL.

 And while it’s a little more spendy, this Mycra Pac travel raincoat is reversible, so it’s like getting two coats in one.
 I’ve traveled with an older version of this style, and can attest to its water-resistance.
 And that hood is nice and roomy, so will keep your head dry if you get stuck without an umbrella.
 These coats run quite large, so you’ll want to size down.